MBA 501 Modules - Decision-Making Concepts and Tools

 This course covers principles of policy formation in the modern corporation; the institutions, instruments and customary procedures that influence the determination of corporate policy; and the reasons for choices in seeking solutions to specific financial problems.
 A case approach will be utilized to cover problems of working capital management, capital budgeting, and capital structure.
 Computerized approaches to financial problems will be emphasized.
 (Prerequisite: MBA 503C)

-OM 547 Production Planning & Control 3 credits
+ERP 511: Production Planning and Control 3 credits

 MGT 509 Business Policy 3 credits